 - Invite a few friends to meet weekly at a specific time.

-- Pick a park or backyard that works for you.
+- Pick a home, park, backyard or virtual platform that works for you.

-- Choose one of our group studies with easy-to-use leader resources.
+- Choose one of our group studies or sermon series with easy-to-use leader resources.

 Frequently Asked Questions